BVI’s integrative diagnostic model

 BVI clinician roles

 At BVI, Drs.
 Bastian and Richardson take primary responsibility for diagnosis.
-Nathan Waller, speech pathologist, additionally evaluates functional disorders.
+Our speech pathologist additionally evaluates functional disorders.
 He also serves as a teacher, verifying the patient’s understanding of the diagnosis.
 He may make various measures of vocal output for documentation and instructional purposes.
 He may also teach voice care in general and in particular, targeting it to the disorder experienced by the individual patient.
 He may be involved in helping the patient adapt his or her workplace to the voice disorder.
 Finally, and in some ways most importantly, he works with the patient on voice production.
 This serves to improve the voice’s clarity, resonance, ease, and efficiency to reduce unnecessary “wear and tear” and in some cases to “build” the impaired voice’s strength and capabilities.
 When the patient is a singer, his or her voice teacher is brought into the process, as appropriate.